Confédération Générale du Travail-Syndicaliste Révolutionnaire: Establishment

 Besnard led the anti-statist faction of the CGTU, with the support of the railroad workers' and ceramicists' unions in Limoges, but his libertarian resolutions were ultimately defeated at the organisation's congress in Saint-Etienne.
 Besnard subsequently established a Syndicalist Defense Committee (CDS), through which he aimed to combat the Bolshevisation of the CGTU and reassert the influence of syndicalism in the organisation.
 Anarchist-led unions in Saint-Etienne itself, including some that were not affiliated with the CGTU, joined the CDS in its struggle against Bolshevisation.
 Some syndicalists who were themselves members of the PCF left the party and joined the CDS, in protest against the CGTU's decision to allow party officials to hold leadership positions in trade unions.
 In March 1923, the CGTU joined the RILU, a decision that was opposed by the CDS, which favoured the IWA.
 At the CGTU's Bourges congress in November 1923, resolutions by the CDS were defeated by the pro-communist majority.
 The consolidation of communist control over the CGTU provoked a number of unions in Limoges to disaffiliate from the organisation; the cabinet makers' and metal polishers' unions sided with the libertarians.

 Among the revolutionary syndicalist tendencies that opposed the new direction of the CGTU were the Ligue Syndicaliste, which continued on within the CGTU as its syndicalist minority faction, and a number of autonomous unions, which left the CGTU and refused to affiliate with any other existing trade union centre.
-In November 1924, these autonomous unions formed their own trade union federation, the Federal Union of Autonomous Trade Unions (Union Fédérative des Syndicats Autonomes; UFSA), which upheld the syndicalist orientation of the pre-war CGT and its Amiens Charter.
+In November 1924, these autonomous unions formed their own trade union federation, the Federative Union of Autonomous Trade Unions (Union Fédérative des Syndicats Autonomes; UFSA), which upheld the syndicalist orientation of the pre-war CGT and its Amiens Charter.
 Meanwhile, the syndicalist minority that had remained within the CGTU diminished in strength.
 Besnard's faction saw its vote share at congresses drop from 391 out of 1,189 in 1922, to 208 out of 1,271 in 1923, to only 22 out of 1,365 in 1925.
 By the following congress, although the CGTU formally adopted proportional representation for its constituent unions, the syndicalist minority was frozen out of official vote tallies.
 Syndicalists were left unable to muster more than 3% of votes at CGTU congresses.